paicontreras/hiragana-practice/extras/ruby-study-notes.md

 boolean ? do this if true: do this if false
 ```
 example: `puts 3 < 4 ?
 "3 is less than 4!" : "3 is not less than 4!"`

-It's the same as:
-if true
-puts "True!"
-else
-puts "False"
-end

 **Unless**
 ```